-Cortical filtering and applications to retinotopy
+4.3 Cortical filtering and applications to retinotopy

 Delineating the cortical visual areas is a "calibration" experiment for any study of the human cortical visual system.
 Beyond estimating the areas borders, the retinotopic mapping process provides information linking the actual visual field and the cortical surface.
-Our method derives from previous work (Sereno et al., 1995).
-It is fast -the whole retinotopic map being acquired in about 15 mn of functional images acquisition-, semi-automatic and shows an excellent intra- and inter-subject, reproducibility, as shown in (Wotawa et al., 2003).
+Our method derives from previous work [36].
+It is fast -the whole retinotopic map being acquired in about 15 mn of functional images acquisition-, semi-automatic and shows an excellent intra- and inter-subject, reproducibility, as shown in [48].
 The stimuli are a wedge, coding for polar angle maps and a ring, coding for eccentricity maps.
 The functional analysis scheme is based on a frequency analysis, which allows a continuous and accurate response phase estimation.
 The only requirement on the hemodynamic response is that it be linear with respect to the stimulation.
 The main steps are the computation of a statistical map to determine the voxels activated by our periodic stimuli, followed by a phase estimation, including a voxel-based hemodynamic delay estimation.
 The phase links the voxel activity to its prefered stimulus position.
 The results, values of eccentricity and polar angle at each suprathreshold voxel, are then projected on the cortical surface model derived from a high resolution anatomical image.
 The model is finally inflated to facilitate the visualization, see Fig. 7.
 Part of the processing for obtaining these results is spent on smoothing the fMRI data.
 The way this is done is important.
 The classical approach, for instance in SPM, is to smooth the whole volume of data by convolving it with a 3D Gaussian kernel.
 This may have two undesirable effects: mixing voxels from different anatomical tissues, affecting the analysis sensitivity and blending signals across sulci, reducing the spatial discrimination power.
-In order to avoid this, we have used such interfaces as the one shown in Fig. 2 and replaced the 3D filtering with a 2D filtering on the surface of the cortex, another example of the Laplace-Beltrami operator.
+We have used instead such interfaces as the one shown in Fig. 2 and replaced the 3D isotropic filtering with a 3D anisotropic filtering in the vicinity of the white-matter/gray-matter boundary (diffusion is encouraged in directions parallel to this boundary, discouraged otherwise), another example of the Laplace-Beltrami operator.
 The difference between the two methods is shown in Fig. 8.

-Figure 7.
-Retinotopic polar angle and eccentricity maps projected on an inflated left hemisphere.
+Figure 7: Retinotopic polar angle and eccentricity maps projected on an inflated left hemisphere.

-Figure 8.
-Left: original activation; Middle: 3mm 3D isotropic smoothing, leading to false activation on the opposite bank of the sulcus; Right: 3mm Laplace-Beltrami smoothing.
+Figure 8: Left: original activation; Middle: 3mm 3D isotropic smoothing, leading to false activation on the opposite bank of the sulcus; Right: 3mm Laplace-Beltrami smoothing.

-Multimodal image matching
+4.4 Multimodal image matching

 One of the problems that is often encountered in the analysis of fMRI data is that of registering it with the anatomy.
 This is difficult because, as shown in Fig. 9, there are significant geometric distorsions between the two volumes and the intensities of corresponding areas rarely match (not visible in this figure).
 We discuss these two points next.
-The geometric distorsion cannot in general be described by a simple global transformation rigid, i.e. rotation plus translation, or non-rigid, i.e. affine ((Ayache, 2003) and references therein).
+The geometric distorsion cannot in general be described by a simple global transformation rigid, i.e. rotation plus translation, or non-rigid, i.e. affine.
 In order to model the distorsion one is therefore led to call upon some general deformation flow represented by a largely arbitrary vector field h.
 The different intensities in corresponding areas preclude the use of the usual sum of squared differences (SSD) as an error criterion to guide the search for the deformation flow.
 One must revert to more sophisticated, i.e. statistical, ways of measuring similarities in intensity distribution.
-Such measures as the cross-correlation, the correlation ratio, or the mutual information have been successfully used in the literature (Viola and Wells III, 1997).
+Such measures as the cross-correlation, the correlation ratio, or the mutual information have been successfully used in the literature [46, 4].